solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/00_Preparation/readme.md

-**RP2040 / ILI9341 Configuration Guide**
+##**TFT_eSPI Folder**

-These files need to be modified for RP2040 / ILI9341 compatibility.
-You can find them in your Arduino IDE 2.x working folder, typically located at:
+These files need to be copied to your Arduino working folder to ensure RP2040 / ILI9341 compatibility.
+You can find them typically located at:
 ```
 C:\Users\YOUR_NAME\Documents\Arduino\libraries\TFT_eSPI\
 ```
 **Note:**
-Alternatively, you can rename the file to `User_Setup.h`.
+Alternatively, you can rename the file to `User_Setup.h` and copy it into the folder.
 However, be aware that your settings may be lost during a library update.

-**Pin Configuration:**
+##**Pin Configuration:**

 **Display Pins:**
 - SDO/MISO: RP2040 pin D0 (or leave disconnected if not reading TFT)